CLIS-WPI/Secure-Beamforming/README.md

 ### **Acknowledgments**

-This material is based upon work supported in part by the National Science Foundation (NSF) under Awards CNS-2120442 and IIS-2325863, and the National Telecommunications and Information Administration (NTIA) under Award No. 51-60-IF007.
+This material is based upon work supported in part by the National Science Foundation (NSF) under Awards CNS-2120442 and IIS-23